The Catholic Spirit: The Catholic Bulletin

 In 1911, then-Archbishop John Ireland founded The Catholic Bulletin with Father James Reardon as its first editor.
 Reardon initially resisted the appointment, stating that he had no training in journalism.
 The first issue was published on January 7, 1911, with a run of 2,500 papers sent to paying subscribers.
 Archbishop Diomede Falconio, apostolic delegate to the United States, sent a congratulatory letter.
 The paper served not only as the official paper of the Archdiocese of Saint Paul, but of all the dioceses in the Province of Saint Paul save one.

 The 8-page paper was published weekly.
 Ireland insisted that the paper not be laudatory of his person and that it be non-political and non-controversial; he simply wanted an "interesting, well-written and well-edited Catholic newspaper".
 Due to Ireland's connections, the Bulletin had scoops on the erection of the Diocese of Spokane and the election of Benedict XV, publishing the stories before any other American newspapers.
 (Note: It is unclear how the Bulletin scooped the election of Benedict XV given that he was elected on a Thursday, the Bulletin did not publish until Saturday, and other papers had reported it by then.
 However, the scoop of the erection of the Diocese of Spokane ("Diocese of Spokane" (1914)) is well-attested to: "Spokane Center of New Diocese, Catholic Church" (1914)) Reardon established a paid subscribership of 25,000 by the time he relinquished the top job at the paper in 1922.

 After Reardon was named pastor of the Basilica of Saint Mary in 1922, Father John Volz was appointed as editor.
 Volz served until 1925, when a layman, Bernard Vaughn, was named editor; he held the job until 1957, when he suffered a heart attack.

 In 1957, Bernard Casserly, a reporter for the Minneapolis Star, became the editor.
 During the turbulent times following the Second Vatican Council, what Casserly chose to cover was often controversial.
-At one point in the 1960s, a priest cancelled 1,600 of his parishioners' subscriptions over a front-page photo of nuns dancing; in response, Casserly remarked that he considered it important to cover what was going on in the Church.
+At one point in the 1960s, a priest cancelled 1,600 of his parishioners' subscriptions over a front-page photo of a nun dancing; in response, Casserly remarked that he considered it important to cover what was going on in the Church.
 In 1961, the paper had a circulation of 40,000.
 Casserly retired as editor in 1982.
 Robert Zyskowski became the editor in 1986.